 The trip takes about 90 minutes and is conducted by a German-speaking guide; visitors who speak other languages are given an audioguide so they can hear the commentary in their own language.
 Bring your headphones if you don’t want to spend the whole time raising and lowering your arm.

-After your tour, head through the carpark and under the road; follow the signs to Berchtesgaden.
+After your tour, head through the car park and under the road; follow the signs to Berchtesgaden.
 Here, stop into the tourist office for a walking-tour brochure, or just admire the main sights: the pink Parish Church, the grey Abbey Church, the arches in the Schlossplatz painted with war scenes as a memorial to soldiers who died in the World Wars.

 The Marktplatz square is also very pleasant; stop in one of the bars in the pedestrian area for a drink or Tagesmenu lunch, or continue on through the town, past the station, and on to the Konigsee walk.

-You can catch a bus to the Konigsee, which will only take ten minutes, but they also only run at quarter past the hour.
-Plus, this walk is a truly pleasant stroll, and about five minutes into it, you’ll see picnic tables by the river — a great place to stop for lunch.
+You can catch a bus to the Konigsee, which will only take ten minutes, but they also only run at a quarter past the hour.
+This walk is a truly pleasant stroll, and about five minutes into it, you’ll see picnic tables by the river — a great place to stop for lunch.
 An added bonus is that two supermarkets are conveniently located at the start of the walk, so it’s easy to stock up on supplies.

 After lunch, the easy, well-marked trail leads you all the way to Konigsee, and it’ll take you about an hour and a quarter.
 Although you mostly follow a river, there are several pubs along the way where you can stop for a beer if you need one; otherwise, just keep walking.

-A boat trip on the Konigsee is well worth considering.
-A 35-minute journey to St Bartolemä costs €13.30 return, while a 55-minute trip to Salet costs €16.30.
+A boat trip on the Konigsee is beautiful!
+A 35-minute journey to St Bartolemä costs €15 return, while a 55-minute trip to Salet costs €18.50.
 Both have pubs and walking trails, so it’s easy to fill up a bit of time — just check the return ferry times before you set off, as the last one goes at around 4.30pm outside of the peak summer season.